 2)

+4/4 for general table layout

+3/3 for the choice of descriptive statistics

+2/3 for discussion of finding

+Did not mention for potential confounding (-1)

+Total: 9/10

 A two-sample t-test with unequal variances was conducted to assess the association between LDL levels and 5-year all cause mortality.
 The mean LDL level was estimated for the two mortality groups.
 The difference in means was estimated, and a confidence interval for the difference in means was generated.
 A p-value was also generated to test the hypothesis that the difference in means is equal to zero.